Ayush29Ayush/Hirav-GMeet-Bot/README.md

 - providing the name of a random attendee ` /random `
 - providing with a new word  ` /newword `
 -activating chat bot `bot/text`
+-generating the pdf with MOM, attendance, and profanity `/exit`

 Needed python libraries